-- 1. Participation (40 %): While this may be a lecture class, but you'll quickly learn that my style is fairly Socratic.
-I don't want to hear the same half dozen people in every meeting.
-If you're shy or reluctant to speak for other reasons, please come see me in office hours.
-I'm happy to make accommodations as needed.
+- 1. Participation (40 %): While this may be a lecture class, but you will quickly learn that my style is fairly Socratic.
+I do not want to hear the same half dozen people in every meeting.
+If you are shy or reluctant to speak for other reasons, please come see me in office hours.
+I am happy to make accommodations as needed.
 But if you never speak in class and you never visit me in office hours, consider most of these points lost.
 Here's a further breakdown of your participation score: - a.
-Showing up (10 %): Yes, you get 10 percent of your final grade just for showing up.
-However, this requires actually showing up, and I do mean requires.
-I keep attendance, and in this class, you each get three excused absences, no questions asked.
-After that, if you are planning to miss class, you need to let me know 24 hours in advance via email or in person during office hours or after class.
-If I do not approve your excuse, you will lose three points from your final grade for every absence beyond the initial three.
-Once you've missed six classes, that's a full ten points lost from your final grade. - b.
-Participating (10 %): This is an introduction to social theory, meaning that I doubt any of you are particularly familiar with it.
+Participating (20 %): This is an introduction to social theory, meaning that I doubt any of you are particularly familiar with it.
 Please do not feel deficient or inadequate in the face of these admittedly intimidating texts.
 Ask questions, raise critiques, highlight your favorite sections but please do participate.
 I will be combining lecture with a good deal of discussion.
-If you're shy, that's fine.
-But that means your time to shine is during group work and in my office hours. - c.
+If you are shy, that's fine.
+But it does mean that your time to shine is during group work and in my office hours. - b.
 Canvas posts (20 %): Before every single class, you need to summarize the readings in 2-4 sentences on Canvas.
 This means identifying what you think is the main argument of the reading.
 These will begin with our first Marx reading.
-As you'll see, a lot of the writing is convoluted.
+As you will see, a lot of the writing is convoluted.
 That's fine.
 Just extract what you think is the central thesis and move on.
 Don't worry if you feel uncertain; everyone will!
-But you learn by doing, and I will give you points just for trying.
+But you learn by doing, and I will give you points just for trying. - 2.
+Theory in everyday life (10 %): You are required to submit two short writing assignments (1 page, double-spaced, 12-point font, 1" margins no spacing or titles or headings, just text filling the entire page please put your name in the header) via Canvas.
+Each is worth 5 % of your final grade.

-- 2. Theory in everyday life (10 %): You are required to submit two short writing assignments (1 page, double-spaced, 12-point font, 1" margins no spacing or titles, just text filling the entire page please put you name in the header) via Canvas.
-Each is worth 5 % of your final grade. - a.
-The first (due October 8) should use Marx and/or Durkheim to identify the workings of power in a personal experience or current (or historical) event of your choice.
+- a.
+The first (due October 4) should use Marx and/or Durkheim to identify the workings of power in a personal experience or current (or historical) event of your choice.
 If you're having trouble selecting something, please see me, and I'm happy to help. - b.
-The second (due November 21) should use Du Bois, de Beauvoir, and/or Weber to do the same thing.
+The second (due November 15) should use Du Bois, de Beauvoir, and/or Weber to do the same thing.
 You have two options here.
 You can either use these theorists to reanalyze the same experience/event, or else you can choose a different one entirely. - 3.
-Midterm (25 %): There will be an in-class midterm on October 10.
+Midterm (25 %): There will be an online midterm during class time on October 8.
 If you require special accommodations, please let me know as soon as possible.
 The content of the midterm will not be a surprise and will draw on all of our readings from Marx and Durkheim.
 We will review in class, and I will discuss the format extensively. - 4.
-Final (25 %): As with the midterm, this will be in class on December 3.
+Final (25 %): As with the midterm, this will be online during class time on November 19.
 Again, there will not be any surprises.
 It will be very similar to the midterm but will focus on material from the latter portion of the class.
 But unlike the midterm, it will also be cumulative.
-But don't worry; we will go over this in some detail before it's time to begin studying.
+But don't worry; we will go over this in some detail before it's time to start studying.
 If you have done the course readings, attended lectures, participated in discussion, and turned in the writing assignments along the way, you will be very well prepared.